-If you have ever shopped for guitar pedals or have thought about building DIY guitar pedals, you are sure to have come across some wild terms.
-Words like “Transparent” and “Stacking” are some of those that have an entirely different meaning in our little pedal world.
+If you have ever shopped for guitar pedals or have researched how to make guitar pedals, you are sure to have come across some wild terms.
+Words like “Transparent” and “Stacking” are some of those that have an entirely different meanings in our little pedal world.
 However, there are two terms that are found in nearly every pedal description: “True Bypass” and “Buffered Bypass”.
-So what exactly does these terms mean?
+So what exactly do these terms mean?

 What is True Bypass?

 In the world of guitar pedals, “True Bypass” means that the mechanical side of your On/Off footswitch physically connects your input and output jacks when turned “off” – thus removing any other connections to the inner workings of the pedal (aside from the ground connection).
 This is meant to preserve your true guitar tone.
 In short, when a “True Bypass” pedal is turned off, your guitar signal does not pass through any of the components inside of the guitar pedal.

 Here is a crudely drawn diagram I have created to help visualize what is happening: